ESF Programme Priorities

 Further information on Priority 3 provision can be found at:

-Priority 4: Technical Assistance - the Technical Assistance (TA) allocation for the Northern Ireland European Social Fund Programme 2014 – 2020 is €7.7m
+Priority 4: Technical Assistance - the Technical Assistance (TA) allocation for the Northern Ireland European Social Fund Programme 2014 – 2020 was €7.7m

-The TA Budget has been determined on the basis of experience gained by DfE (formerly DEL) in managing and implementing the 2007 – 2013 ESF programme and also an analysis of the support required to efficiently and effectively implement the 2014 – 2020 Programme.
-The TA budget has been allocated to the relevant bodies to cover costs associated with Programme administration ie staffing, audit and verification, communications, mandatory training costs and to the development and maintenance of the Programme website.
+The TA Budget was determined on the basis of experience gained by DfE (formerly DEL) in managing and implementing the 2007 - 2013 ESF programme and also an analysis of the support required to efficiently and effectively implement the 2014 - 2020 Programme.
+The TA budget was allocated to the relevant bodies to cover costs associated with Programme administration ie staffing, audit and verification, communications, mandatory training costs and to the development and maintenance of the Programme website.

-The Call 2 Operating Manual has been produced by the Northern Ireland ESF Managing Authority, and is intended as a general reference guide for the implementation of the Programme.
-Further guidance is provided through the ESF Information Memos
+The Call 3 Operating Manual was produced by the Northern Ireland ESF Managing Authority, and was intended as a general reference guide for the implementation of the Programme.
+Further guidance was provided through the ESF Information Memos:

-This document has been produced by the Northern Ireland ESF Project Delivery Branch to provide guidance to Projects on data collection and validation of participant eligibility and performance.
+These documents were produced by the Northern Ireland ESF Project Delivery Branch to provide guidance to Projects on claims, data collection and validation of participant eligibility and performance.

 Project documents

-Documents to be used by ESF Projects to provide information and returns relating to ESF monthly claims are available at:
+Documents used by ESF Projects to provide information and returns relating to ESF monthly claims are available at:

 Unique Learner Number (ULN)